ni/nimi-python/docs/nidigital/class.rst

 ---

     .. py:attribute:: vih

+        Specifies the voltage that the digital pattern instrument will apply to the input of the DUT when the test instrument drives a logic high (1).

         .. tip:: This property can use repeated capabilities.
 If set or get directly on the nidigital.Session object, then the set/get will use all repeated capabilities in the session.